ttopper/CPSC129/docs/05.2_CGoL_3_Speed/05_Measure_again.md

 That’s around 8 times faster or an 800% speed increase.
 Well worth doing.
 Which you will on the current assignment :-)

-(Hmm\...I see that while we sped up the aging block we also slowed down the copying block.
+(Hmm...I see that while we sped up the aging block we also slowed down the copying block.
 This is because we truly _do_ copy now, whereas before we were renaming and then just allocating new blank memory (see the footnote on the previous page) without the requirement to loop over